In the Bible, the number 17 signifies complete and perfect victory.

 Each layer of symbolism waves like another victory banner with God’s complete and utter victory over sin, death, and evil.

-Significance of The Number 17 in the Old Testament
+The Meaning of 17 in the Old Testament

 Here’s another banner: Noah’s ark landed on the mountains of Ararat on the 17th day of Nisan. (biblestudy.org) This event, as well as the exit by sea, involves water–baptism—a wonderful rebirth.